mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ------------------------------------------------------------------------
-Cinnamenu As Default Menu On A Single Moveable Cinnamon Desktop Panel
+Cinnamenu Default Menu On A Single Moveable Cinnamon Desktop Panel
 ------------------------------------------------------------------------
 WHAT THIS DOES